 Concretely, image annotation is the process of technically affixing labels to an image or a series of images.
 This process is used in different Machine Learning tasks: to classify images, to detect objects in images, and to segment images.
 The associated labeling task can then take various forms depending on the objective and the model constraints: from one label for an entire image to multiple labels for every cluster of pixels within that image, with many different possible shapes (bounding boxes, polygons, lines…).

 Why is image annotation so important

 Image annotation is the key prerequisite to successful computer vision applications and business value delivery.
 Indeed, labeling provides the knowledge that will be encapsulated into the AI model during model training.
 Despite the innovation of alternative computer vision fields (e.g., unsupervised learning), supervised learning relying on image annotation remains the most efficient solution to tackle very complex business problems.

 The best example of this lies in Elon Musk’s Tesla, where supervised computer vision is at the heart of the autonomous vehicle strategy.
 Indeed, Andrej Karpathy, Tesla’s Chief AI scientist, explains that the company has been shifting from a radar approach to a pure computer vision approach, where image annotation plays a very important role in making the model robust enough to reach vehicle autonomy.
 This is done by combining auto-labeling technics with human labeling to reach the required volume of training data.

-Many current applications leverage image annotation and the most influential use cases spanning the major industries are, as example, as follows:
+Many current applications leverage image annotation and the most influential use cases spanning the major industries are, as an example, as follows:

 Health and Healthcare